Ph.D., Indiana University-Bloomington, 1990

 In addition to receiving scholarly attention, Professor Zéphir’s work on Haitian immigrants in the United States has generated a great deal of interest on the part of the media.
 For example, in 2002, a reporter from the Washington Post conducted a phone interview with her.
 Excerpts of that interview appeared in an article, “A Diverse—and Divided—Black Community,” published in the Sunday, February 24, 2002 issue of that paper.
 Subsequently, she was quoted in an article titled “Black America Transformed: Immigration reshapes a once-monolithic community,” published in the International Herald Tribune in Paris (Monday, February 25, 2002).
 She has also been featured in the diasporic newspaper, the Haitian Times, which published a review of her book on the second-generation Haitian immigrants (January 1-7, 2003 issue, p.2).
 Additionally, she appeared on a number of radio programs, including Perspectives Haitiennes, and the Caribbean segment of Voice of America.
 She also contributed a monthly column to the Boston Haitian Reporter from April 2004 through March 2005.

 Professor Zéphir was on research leave during academic year 2014-2015.
-She is currently teaching full-time, developing new courses, advising graduate students in French linguistics, and serving on important University committees, including the MU Faculty Council on University Policy.
+At the time of her passing she was teaching full-time, developing new courses, advising graduate students in French linguistics, and serving on important University committees, including the MU Faculty Council on University Policy.